1ma/JsonRpc/README.md

 ### Middleware ordering

-In a way, middlewares can be thought of as decorators of the Server, each one adding a new layer.
+In a way, middlewares can be thought of as decorators of the Server, each one wrapping it in a new layer.
 Hence, the last attached layer will be the first to run (and the last, when exiting out of the procedure).
 The [Slim framework documentation] depicts their own middlewaring system with the following image.
-The same applies to this one.
+The same principle applies to `uma\json-rpc`.

 ![middleware depiction](https://www.slimframework.com/docs/v3/images/middleware.png)